icepaq/icepaq/README.md

 __Currently__

-📖 Helping build the platform and tools used to run the annual Concordia University hackathon.

 💐 The founder of [scentsubs.com](https://scentsubs.com).
 A subscription service that sends you a new fragrance each month.

 🤝 Constantly getting involved in open source projects.
 I love to work on the very tools and projects that I use on a daily basis.